- Research and Projects

 The Patient and Public Involvement Group (PenPIG) work alongside the PPI team to help maximise the benefits of health research.
 Download our flyer (PDF) for a brief introduction to the PPI team, what we can do for you and how we work with PenPIG.

 Although ultimately the PPI team are here to support PenCLAHRC projects, we may be able to give advice to external researchers.
 We hold free PPI Advice Clinics every month for researchers in Exeter and Plymouth.
 For the next available clinic in your area, please see the PenCLAHRC events page.

-The Strategic Plan for the PenCLAHRC Patient and Public Involvement team including our background, aims, and priorities.
+UPDATE: The Strategic Plan for the PenCLAHRC Patient and Public Involvement team including our background, aims, and priorities.
+We have recently updated out strategy to reflect ongoing work (April 2017).

 In 2013 we held our very first PPI conference, entitled 'New Developments in Public Involvement Research'.
 Please visit the Conference page to find presentations, photos and information about the conference.